Leader: Professor Nigel Tapper

 Clayton Second semester 2006 (Day)

-Contact Hours: Two 1-hour lectures per week one 3-hour practical per fortnight, plus private study/research time.
+Contact Hours: Two x 1-hour lectures per week, one x 3-hour practical per fortnight, plus private study/research time.